allenai/open-instruct/README.md

 2. Code for running standard evaluation on a range of benchmarks, targeting for differnt capabilities of these language models.
 3. Checkpoints or other useful artifacts that we build in our exploration.

 Please see our first paper [How Far Can Camels Go?
 Exploring the State of Instruction Tuning on Open Resources](https://arxiv.org/abs/2306.04751) for more thoughts behind this project and our initial findings.
-Please see our second paper [Camels in a Changing Climate: Enhancing LM Adaptation with Tulu 2](https://arxiv.org/abs/2311.10702) for newer results using Llama-2 models and direct preference optimization.
-We are still working on more models, so stay tuned for future work!
+Please see our second paper [Camels in a Changing Climate: Enhancing LM Adaptation with Tulu 2](https://arxiv.org/abs/2311.10702) for results using Llama-2 models and direct preference optimization.
+We are still working on more models.
+For more recent results involving PPO and DPO please see our third paper [Unpacking DPO and PPO: Disentangling Best Practices for Learning from Preference Feedback](https://arxiv.org/abs/2406.09279).
+We also have

 <p align="center" width="100%">
       <img src="images/tulu_logo.png" alt="Tülu (a hybrid camel) represents a suite of LLaMa models that we built by fully-finetuning them on a strong mix of datasets." style="width: 20%; min-width: 200px; display: block; margin: auto;">
 </p>

+*Note:* Previous versions of Open Instruct used a pinned version of Transformers for replicating Tulu 1/2 results.
+If this is your goal, refer to [this commit or older](https://github.com/allenai/open-instruct/commit/f3424591638ed63b31d5869abd867932c359c1ed).

 ## News

+- [2024-07-01] We released [Unpacking DPO and PPO: Disentangling Best Practices for Learning from Preference Feedback](https://arxiv.org/abs/2406.09279) and have majorly updated our codebase to support new models and package versions.
 - [2023-11-27] We released [Camels in a Changing Climate: Enhancing LM Adaptation with Tulu 2](https://arxiv.org/abs/2311.10702).
 Check out our models [here](https://huggingface.co/collections/allenai/tulu-v2-suite-6551b56e743e6349aab45101).
 We have added a DPO finetuning script for replicating our results.
 - [2023-09-26] We switched to use the official [alpaca-eval](https://github.com/tatsu-lab/alpaca_eval) library to run AlpacaFarm evaluation but use regenerated longer reference outputs.
 This will change our numbers reported in the paper.
 We will update the paper soon.
 - [2023-09-25] Supported using [vLLM](https://github.com/vllm-project/vllm/) for our evaluations, which speeds up the evaluation by 10x.